 King Philip is reported to have met with various aboriginal councils and audiences at this site throughout the 17th century prior to the King Philip War.

-A well in the “Miery Swamp” on land at Mount Hope Farm sits near a marker where King Philip fell on August 12, 1676 ending the War that began on June 24, 1675 in what is now nearby Warren, RI.
+(Above) A well in the “Miery Swamp” on land at Mount Hope Farm sits near a marker where King Philip fell on August 12, 1676 ending the War that began on June 24, 1675 in what is now nearby Warren, RI.
 (Click on photos to enlarge).
 Click here for a 4-minute video of a visit to King Philip’s death site.

 Click here for the Wikipedia description of Mount Hope and King Philip’s Seat or “chair”.